 You can expect quality care

-Whether you are receiving treatment as an outpatient or an inpatient, your care, recovery and quality of life are our main concerns.
+Whether you receive treatment at CAMH as an outpatient or an inpatient, your care, recovery and quality of life are our main concerns.

 You and (if you wish) your family or friends can be active partners in your care.

-If we cannot provide services for you or your family members in a language you understand, CAMH can arrange the services of a professional cultural interpreter free of charge.
-The interpreter can work with you in a range of situations, including assessments, consultations, intake and meetings.
+If language is a barrier, CAMH can arrange for you or a member of your family to receive the services of a professional interpreter free of charge.
+The interpreter can work with you in a range of situations, including assessments, consultations, and intake and family meetings.